 - 201 – The students will enjoy a perfect balance of hands-on involvement as well as lecture topics.
 Upon completion of the course, students will have designed and completed their own personal camp knife and will possess an intermediate understanding of the blade forging and finishing process.
 (Day 4 – 6)

-Limited to four students.
+Classes taught one-on-one unless otherwise negotiated.
 Travel and lodging are at the student’s expense.